 Bruton said those with COVID-19 symptoms and anyone in need of emergency dental treatment will be given priority for in-house testing.
 All asymptomatic patient tests will be sent to partner centers for processing.
 Anyone who believes they have been in contact with COVID-19 should visit the drive-through testing center at USAHC Stuttgart at Patch Barracks, Monday through Friday between 9:00 a.m. and 3:30 p.m.

-Clinic soon to operate under a new normal
+Clinic operating under a new normal

 Patients who called in their refill 24 hours prior, can get in the drive-through line, have their prescription verified and delivered to their car by a pharmacy technician and be on their way.